TheQuerySmith/engage-coach/README.md

 - [ ] Ensure users can't change their profile.id or other locked fields
 - [ ] Trim and lowercase student ids for better matching
 - [ ] In course add, weird 0 requirement when adding student numbers
+- [ ] Ensure non-overlapping survey windows
+- [ ] Gen-ed default of "Other"

 ### Decisions
 - [X] Do not store qualtrics survey data in the database; only whether the survey has been completed.
 This ensures that we are not duplicating data and that we are not storing sensitive information in our database.